 Halstead suggested the name arose from the French word for death, mort but that bears as little scrutiny as does his early genealogy.
 Nearly all modern dictionaries of surnames suggest the derivation of the name Mordaunt comes from the French verb mordre - to bite, the present participle of which would be biting, or mordant in modern French, possibly refering to the the sarcastic or biting sense of humour of the original.
 This idea seems to come from the the work of the Victorian etymologist, Canon Charles Bardsley and his work 'Dictionary of English and Welsh Surnames,' 1901 and later editions.
 I do not know what his evidence was for this and suspect it is an intelligent guess, some 800 years after the event.
 There are occasional references suggesting that the name began as ‘le Mordaunt’ which, perhaps, could have been translated “the biting (person)."

 The inclusion of the letter 'u' possibly arises from Norman French/Anglo-Norman spelling and pronunciation.
-French of the Norman period differed from modern French as Chaucer's English, say, differed from modern English, (see and listen to this example).
+French of the Norman period differed from modern French as Chaucer's English, say, differed from modern English.
 And, as with English, there was no standardised speech at this time.
 Local dialects would have varied and Norman French would have inevitably had Norse language influences.
 A search of the Oxford English Dictionary (OED) gives other examples of the use of the 'u'.
 For example, the definition of 'mort d'ancestor' gives several examples of alternative spellings from Middle English 'mort de auncestre, mortauncestor, mortauncestour, mortaunceter, mortdauncestor, mortdauncestour'.
 The OED also gives mordant and mordaunt as alternative spellings in Anglo-Norman for the tongue of a buckle which evolved in Middle French and French mordant as the metal part of a belt (c1200 in Old French).
 (Could this be an alternative derivation of the name?).

 So, everything about the family and name is uncertain.
 All that can be stated with any certainty is that the first Mordaunt(s) arrived in England sometime between 1066 and 1197 when Gilbert de Radwell recognized the right of Eustace Mordaunt to one virgate of land in Radwell which his father Osmund had held.
 'A Dictionary of English Surnames' (OUP) gives two earlier references, a William Mordaunt in Winchester, Hampshire, in 1148 and a mention of probably the same Eustace in Berkshire in 1176.
 This does suggest wider land holdings, the records for which have not survived.
 The fact that Eustace married an heiress to a reasonably wealthy estate suggests the family had been established long and successsfully enough to achieve some standing.